AutumnSun1996/RunInTerminal/README.md

-# RunInTerminal README
+# RunInTerminal

-This is the README for extension "RunInTerminal".

-The extension is a edited version of "Run In Terminal" by kortina.
+This extension is a edited version of "Run In Terminal" by kortina.

+Instead of the args in `keybidings`, it only use `setting` for configuration.

+I also add `saveBeforeRun` function, and allow multiple commands by `KeepGoing` attribute.

 ## Features

 Run user defined commands in terminal accoding to filename regex.
-The default shortcut is "shift+f10", and you can change it in keybindings.
+The default shortcut is `shift+f10`, and you can change it in keybindings.

-Allow multi-commands by "KeepGoing" attribute in command setting.
+Allow multiple commands by `KeepGoing` attribute in command setting.

 ## Extension Settings